MoonWolf63/Project-Alpha/readme.md

 ## Installation

 To install this you must have NODEJS installed for it to properly work (SUGGESTED NODEJS VERSION: 12.18.2).
 You must also have a MYSQL server for user data, I suggest using xampp or ubuntu mysql.
-First you must open config.json and enter in your bot token.
+First, you must open config.json and enter in your bot token.
+Second, you must set up the database, if you are using xampp or at least phpmyadmin create the database.
+You can name the database what ever you want.
+After creating the database import the sql file in the sql folder.
+If you are using command line log in through mysql -u root(INSERT YOUR USERNAME IF ITS NOT ROOT).
+After that enter your password and type CREATE DATABASE DBNAME(Name it what ever you like); You must end it with a ; or it wont work.
+After doing that type exit; and type mysql -u root -p DBNAME(The name of the database that was created) < projectalpha.sql;.
-Second you must open index.js and add your MYSQL data to the list (I plan on later making the MYSQL data into a .json file)
+Third, you must open index.js and add your MYSQL data to the list (I plan on later making the MYSQL data into a .json file)

 ## Usage